 To state the bleeding obvious, there can be challenges when introvert meets extrovert

-I’m going to assume that you can envisage some of the wild differences & resulting complexities when introvert meets extrovert, but here’s a starter for 10 should you be feeling a bit in the dark…
+If you're in the dark about some of the wild differences & resulting complexities when introvert meets extrovert, here’s a starter for 10 to help you out…

 And yet, despite our paradoxes somehow it works and then some, because...

 10 awesome things I definitely never expected as an introvert dating an extrovert

 Yep, so we've ascertained there are some challenges when introvert meets extrovert, let’s not pretend otherwise.
 I rather think though, that there are in any relationship one way or another.
 This cohabitating malarkey got me reflecting though, on just how many very cool unexpected things have resulted over time from the two of us getting together.
 Here goes:

 1 - I’ve learnt to recognise & value my own strengths more

 Contrast shows things up.
 While it's highly likely I may never be a great drop-of-the-hat orator or the world’s most accomplished socialite, I've realised I have been blessed with other tremendously useful abilities that not everyone has.

 2 - I’ve learnt to love myself more

-Being with a very confident person in whom you rarely observe self-doubt slipping into the corn gets you thinking about why is that? ...which leads onto what if how I am is not a personality flaw, but the result of things I sucked up from the past? …and then to so what can I do to improve that?
+Being with a very confident person in whom you rarely observe self-doubt slipping into the corn gets you thinking about why is that? ...which leads onto what if how I am is not a personality flaw, but the result of false beliefs that I've sucked up? …and then to so what can I do to improve that?

 3 - I’ve learnt to love other people more

 Being constantly thrust amongst it, you learn a few things.
 Namely, that as an introvert it's not other people that are the problem; its more about getting to a place of feeling comfortable in you.
-Learning to love myself more has made it easier to show up as me and be able to appreciate folk for who they are too – which hopefully gives others permission to do likewise, because its heaps more fun that way.
+Learning to love myself more (see above) has made it easier to show up as me and be able to appreciate folk for who they are too.
+Hopefully this encourages others to do likewise, because it really is heaps more fun!

 4 - I understand my own needs & protect my boundaries